Great Western Highway and Water StreetSt Marys NSW 2760PO Box 539St Marys NSW 1790Phone: (02) 9833 6555Facsimile: (02) 9673 4917

 Take the Western Railway Line to Werrington Railway Station.
 The centre is a short walk or taxi ride fromthe station.

 The centre is located on the corner of Water Street and the Great Western Highway, with the entrance on Water Street.
 Car parking is available.

 All visits must be booked.
 To book, call (02) 9833 6555.
 Prospective visitors are advised of the procedures, including use of the lockers and the requirement of a refundable $2 deposit for the key.

 Justice Health provides registered nurses for general healthcare, arranges visits from local General Practitioners to provide medical assessments and treatment, and consultant psychiatrists for professional assessment and treatment of young people as required.
-The centre employs two Alcohol and Other Drug Counsellors to assist young offenders in dealing with their drug and alcohol problems, and three Psychologists who provide assessment, counselling and group work.
+The centre employs an Alcohol and Other Drugs Counsellor to assist young offenders in dealing with their drug and alcohol problems, and six Psychologists who provide assessment, counselling and group work.

-The centre has one full time and one part time Chaplain, who provide religious and pastoral care support to young people in custody.
+The centre has two Chaplains who provide religious and pastoral care support to young people in custody.
 The centre can also arrange for young people from non-Christian faiths, including Islam and Buddhism, to receive religious support and counselling.